The word pain comes from the Latin poena which stands for punishment, as it was considered punishment from Gods.

 Spinal Cord Stimulation

-Electrodes are surgically inserted within the epidural space of the spinal cord.
+Electrodes are surgically inserted into the epidural space of the spinal cord.
 The patient is able to deliver a pulse of electricity to the spinal cord by using a device.

 Deep brain stimulation